akovac35/aspnetkerberossamples/README.md

    - All VMs are on the same network and can communicate (e.g., via a virtual LAN in your hypervisor).
 2. **DNS**: The Windows Server 2019 VM will act as the DNS server for the network domain.
 3. **Domain Name**: Choose a domain name, e.g., `example.local`.
+4. **Development Tools**: .NET 8 SDK, bash, OpenSSL (for certificate generation), and SCP client for deployment.
 5. **App**: The Linux VM will host a .NET app configured for Kerberos authentication.

 ### **Step 1: Configure Active Directory Domain Services (AD DS) on Windows Server 2019**